glamstack/okta-sdk/README.md

 // 265
 ```

-#### Parsing Responses with Laravel Collections
+#### Using Laravel Collections

 You can use [Laravel Collections](https://laravel.com/docs/10.x/collections#available-methods) which are powerful array helper tools that are similar to array searching and SQL queries that you may already be familiar with.

-See the [Parsing Responses with Laravel Collections](collections.md) documentation to learn more.
+See the [Parsing Responses with Laravel Collections](#parsing-responses-with-laravel-collections) documentation to learn more.

 ### Response Headers